A small and vigorous black hole in the early Universe: Abstract

-Yet, at first glance, it may appear puzzling that the spectrum of GN-z11 does not seem to show the typical `broad lines' seen in type 1 quasars and AGN, with widths of thousands \kms.
-However, the width of the broad lines scales quadratically with the black hole mass, hence in the case of `small' black holes the broadening is expected to be significantly smaller than in the more luminous quasars.
-Moreover, there are classes of type 1 AGN which have broad lines with widths $<$1,000~\kms: these are the so-called Narrow Line Seyfert 1, whose permitted lines are broader than their forbidden lines, but not by a large factor, and in many cases reaching a width of only a few 100 \kms \citep{osterbrock+pogge1985, veron-cetty+2001}, and which are indeed inferred to have small black holes ($\sim 10^6~M_\odot$) \citep{Grene04,Mathur12}.
-This seems to be the case of GN-z11, in which semi-forbidden (NIII], NIV]) and permitted lines (MgII) all have widths between 430 \kms and 470 \kms, while [NeIII] has a significantly narrower width (340$\pm$30~\kms), hence coming from the host galaxy (either from HII regions or from the Narrow Line Region of the AGN).
-Therefore, the typical narrow--forbidden/broad--permitted duality of AGN is also present in GN-z11, but simply scaled down to narrower widths.
-We note that the intepretation of some permitted and semi-forbidden lines, such as the Balmer lines and CIII] is made complex by the fact that these lines are also generally contributed to by the ISM photoionized by star formation in the host galaxy
+It may appear puzzling that the spectrum of GN-z11 does not seem to show the typical `broad lines' seen in type 1 quasars and AGN, with widths of thousands \kms.
+However, the width of the broad lines scales quadratically with the black hole mass, hence in the case of `small' black holes the broadening is expected to be significantly smaller.
+Moreover, there are classes of type 1 AGN that have broad lines with widths $<$1,000~\kms: these are the so-called Narrow Line Seyfert 1 (NLSy1), whose permitted lines are broader than their forbidden lines, but not by a large factor, and in many cases reaching a width of only a few 100 \kms \citep{osterbrock+pogge1985}, and which are indeed inferred to have small black holes ($\sim 10^6~M_\odot$) \citep{Mathur12}.
+This seems to be the case of GN-z11, whose semi-forbidden (NIII], NIV]) and permitted lines (MgII) all have widths between 430 \kms and 470 \kms, while [NeIII] has a significantly narrower width (340$\pm$30~\kms), hence coming from the host galaxy (either from HII regions or from the Narrow Line Region of the AGN).
+We note that the intepretation of some permitted and semi-forbidden lines, such as the Balmer lines and CIII] is made complex by the fact that these are also generally contributed to by the ISM photoionized by star formation in the host galaxy.

-If the BLR is visible, then, as in type 1 AGN, the un-obscured accretion disc should be visible at UV-optical wavelengths.
-We have verified this expectation by analysing in the Methods the prism spectrum of GN-z11 and illustrate that its slope is consistent with that expected for accretion discs, even by accounting for a contribution to the continuum from the stellar population in the host galaxy.